thrushlang/thrushc/README.md

 The **Thrush Compiler** efficiently transfers source code from Thrush files directly to the intended target.
 Beyond this, it serves as a flexible bridge, integrating with diverse code generators for both research and development purposes.

+> [!IMPORTANT]
+> We're very close to releasing a beta version of the compiler, and we're working on the documentation.

 > [!WARNING]
 > The compiler is in an early development phase.
 It may contain bugs when testing certain syntax.
 Continue on your own.